Workers' Party (Ireland): 21st century

 The party has been involved in campaigning for public housing and renters' rights as a response to the ongoing housing crisis in Ireland.
 In 2016, the party published Solidarity Housing, a public housing policy that proposed a cost-rental housing model for Ireland.
-Later that year, a Workers' Party motion for 100% mixed-income public housing on the publicly owned O’Devaney Gardens site in the north inner city was passed by Dublin City Councillors, but was later overturned after an intervention by then Minister for Housing Simon Coveney.
+Later that year, a Workers' Party motion for 100% mixed-income public housing on the publicly owned O'Devaney Gardens site in the north inner city was passed by Dublin City Councillors, but was later overturned after an intervention by Minister for Housing Simon Coveney.

 The party retains a tradition of secularism.
-In April 2017, Councillor Éilis Ryan organised a demonstration against the proposed control of the new National Maternity Hospital by the Sister of Charity.
-The Workers' Party also campaigned for a yes vote in the referendum to repeal the 8th amendment in May 2018, having been the only party in the Dáil to oppose the introduction of the 8th amendment in 1983.
+In April 2017, Councillor Éilis Ryan organised a demonstration against the proposed control of the new National Maternity Hospital by the Religious Sisters of Charity.
+The Workers' Party campaigned for a yes vote in the referendum to repeal the Eighth amendment in May 2018, having been the only party in the Dáil to oppose the introduction of the Eighth amendment in 1983.

-At the 2019 Irish local elections, Éilís Ryan lost her seat on Dublin City Council, leaving Ted Tynan as the party's only remaining elected representative in Ireland.
+At the 2019 local elections, Éilís Ryan lost her seat on Dublin City Council, leaving Ted Tynan as the party's only elected representative in Ireland.

 In November 2020, the Standards in Public Office Commission announced that the Workers' Party were one of five political parties who failed to provide them with a set of audited accounts for 2019, in breach of statutory obligations.

 2021 split

 In April 2021, The Phoenix reported that at the party's annual Ardfheis the party voted to expel their only elected representative Ted Tynan.
 This is disputed by the party themselves.
 In response, a faction of the party called an emergency general meeting in which they backed a vote of no confidence in party president Michael Donnelly and voted Tynan as his successor.
 Micheal McCorry, who had been General Secretary, became president of the Donnelly faction, with Tynan president of the breakaway faction.
 The Belfast Telegraph also reported upon the story in April 2021, and suggested one faction had tried to expel Tynan on the stated basis that he had not paid his membership fee for that year.
 However, Tynan told the Belfast Telegraph that he believed the actual basis for his expulsion was that a new guard of members who wished to move the party towards more Irish Republican positions, such as being in favour of a referendum on Irish reunification, sought to push him out of the organisation.
 Historically the Workers' Party opposed a border poll on the basis it would be "sectarian" and pit Nationalists against Unionists, and argued instead that the solution to Northern Ireland would be to unite both groups under the banner of Internationalist Socialism.
 Tynan and his supporters seek to retain the old position.
+The rights to use the 'Workers Party' name are disputed; the Tynan-led party can be identified by the use of the logo showing two clasped hands, while the McCorry-led party uses the logo of the 'starry plough' and has revived the 'Republican Clubs' name within Northern Ireland.